The Edit

 Q: How do I get to Lisbon for a golf trip?
 A: Lisbon is one of Europe’s most accessible capitals, with direct flights from across the UK and beyond.
 The airport is just 20 minutes from the city.
 Troia requires a short ferry ride across the Sado Estuary (a highlight in itself), while Cascais and Comporta are about an hour’s drive away.
 Trains, ferries, and car hire make getting around simple and affordable.

 Q: When is the best time of year to take a golf trip to Lisbon?
-A: The best months are March to June and September to October, when the weather is warm but not overly hot.
-In summer, the coastal breeze makes seaside courses enjoyable, while winter golf is still possible thanks to Portugal’s mild climate.
+A: If you aim to have the same conditions we had aim for June the coastal breeze makes seaside courses enjoyable, while winter golf is still possible thanks to Portugal’s mild climate.

 Digital Marketer